Taliparamba: History

 Taliparamba was one of the traditional establishments in ancient Kerala.
 It is located in erstwhile Kolathunadu, which was ruled over by the Mushika/Kolathiri/Chirakkal Royal Family.
 It was also once a part of the Mannanar dynasty.
 As per tradition, Taliparamba originated as the Perinchalloor Brahmin settlement.
 Of the 2,000 Brahmin families who settled here, only 45 remain today, In 1955 the Taliparamba panchayat was formed, with Balakrishna Menon as its first president.
 In 1975 the Pattuvam region was separated from the panchayat.
 In 1990 Taliparamba Municipality was formed by merging Anthoor and Taliparamba panchayats and then bifurcated Anthoor region from Taliparamba to create separate Anthoor Municipality in 2015.

 Location

-Taliparamba is located about 22 km north of the district headquarters of Kannur, and about 486 km away from the state capital of Thiruvananthapuram, 287 km north of Ernakulam, 110 km north of Kozhikode, 132 km south of Mangalore and 310 km south west of Bangalore city.
+Taliparamba town lies on NH 66 in the midland region of Kannur district.
+It is located approximately 22 km north of the district headquarters Kannur and 20 km southeast of the coastal town Payyanur.
+The Taliparamba-Iritty road or SH 36 and Taliparamba-Coorg border major district road serve as gateways to the highland region bordering Western ghats of the district.
+Kuppam River and the Valapattanam River flows to the north and south of Taliparamba town respectively.